-What else do you need to know about Julianne’s views on film and life?
+What else do you need to know about the views of Julianne Moore on film and life?

 Cinema is about people, not money.